Frank42311/Canadian-Energy-Application/README.md

 The statistic_tables directory is dedicated to cleaning and integrating statistical tables, making them ready for presentation in Power BI.

 For samples of completed works, you can visit the powerbi_reports, reports, and video directories.
-Additional resources and examples of deep learning applications can be found at https://www.frank42311.ca/post/deep-learning.
+Details in ./video.

 The contents under the Web directory comprise the complete code for the web application, which is also equipped with a separate Docker environment.
 This can be accessed by pulling fuwanghe/canadian_energy:v1.2.